 - The Dunlop Process requires rubber tree sap to be stirred, molded, and stem-baked.
 Dunlop latex tends to be heterogenous and somewhat bottom-heavy, with a lighter, frothier substance on top and sediment that accumulates on the bottom.
 As a result, it is commonly used in the support core of all-latex mattresses.
 Of our top picks, the Awara, Zenhaven, and Avocado Green mattresses all feature Dunlop latex in their construction.

 - The Talalay Process requires the sap to be vacuum-sealed, then frozen and baked.
-Talalay latex is much lighter and more homogenous than Dunlop latex, and is typically used in the comfort layer of all-latex mattresses (as well as select hybrids like the Birch Mattress, EcoCloud, and EcoSleep mattresses).
+Talalay latex is much lighter and more homogenous than Dunlop latex, and is typically used in the comfort layer of all-latex mattresses (as well as select hybrids like the Birch Mattress and the EcoCloud.

 In addition to the process, the latex used in mattress can also be categorized by its ratio of natural to synthetic components.
 The table below provides a detailed breakdown for the three most common latex types.

 Greenwashing is particularly common with latex mattresses.
 This is due to the fact that ‘100% natural’ or ‘100% organic’ latex is nonexistent; some chemical components are needed to produce latex foam.
 Nevertheless, some mattresses are sold as ‘all-natural,’ even if the latex used to create them is primarily synthetic.